Wishing you knew more about Aboriginal culture? Search no more.

 Retired Custodial Inspector Professor Richard Harding has inspected more than 55 prisons over eight years.
 He labels some of them 'Aboriginal prisons' to draw attention to the conditions and lack of resources, which he says "would not have been tolerated if the population had been predominantly non-Aboriginal," which he defines as 'structural racism'.

 Aboriginal prisons in this sense are, for example in Western Australia, Broome, Roebourne, Eastern Goldfields and Greenough.
-Aboriginal-sensitive standards, championed by the Office of the Custodial Inspector, include the following:

 - Custody should be 'in-country' rather than 'out-of-country'.
 Too many Aboriginal prisoners are incarcerated hundreds of kilometres from their home country.

 - Minimise long-distance transports.
 One such transport on 25 January 2008 led to the painful death of an Aboriginal prisoner in extreme 42-degrees heat.

 - Recognise funeral obligations of Aboriginal people and implement processes to meet those obligations.